Futuwwa: Caliphal reform

 By the 12th century, the concept of futuwwa and organizations founded around its prescriptions spread throughout the Islamic world.
-A testament to its rapid rise in influence over the region, The Caliph An-Nāṣir il-Dīn Allāh's approved of and supported futuwwa.
+A testament to its rapid rise in influence over the region, The Caliph An-Nāṣir li-Dīn Allāh's approved of and supported futuwwa.
 In 1182, al-Nasir was initiated into the ranks of the futuwwa, donning their vestments and drinking salt water in the name of its head Shaykh.
 Over time, the Caliph would use futuwwa as a clever means of asserting caliphal power through religious hierarchy rather than regional power.
 He was particularly known to distribute the vestments of futuwwa to regional leaders in an assertion of his higher-rank.
 Though the original text of the Caliph's 1207 reform measures have been lost, reproductions describe an attempt at restructuring and institutionalizing futuwwa in a manner beneficial to Caliphal authority.
 One 1221 mission to Anatolia, for example, sought to propagate this reform to the Islamic frontier.
 Its contents include such measures as a strengthening of the important of the distribution of the trousers of futuwwa by the caliph and an assertion of Caliphal responsibility in protecting buildings of the futuwwa.

 Ultimately, the Caliph's appropriation of futuwwa led to the flowering of literature regarding the institution.
 Instead of taming the brotherhoods into monolithic units of caliphal control, however, the reform measures spawned an unprecedented diversity of thought regarding the organizations, and new innovations and interpretations abounded.
 It continued for some time after the death of its founder.
 Al-Nasir's attempt to restructure the institution in a manner consolidating his control over Islamic society.

 Futuwwa in Anatolia

 Overview

-“Akhism” is a term used by scholars to distinguish the futuwwa organizations of Anatolia from other futuwwa associations throughout the rest of the Middle East.
+"Akhism" is a term used by scholars to distinguish the futuwwa organizations of Anatolia from other futuwwa associations throughout the rest of the Middle East.
 By the time of Ibn Battuta's travels through Asia-Minor in the early 14th century, Akhiyat al-Fityan, or Brotherhood of Youth, existed in every major city in Anatolia.
 These Akhi Brotherhoods rose to prominence in the 13th century in the wake of the fall of the Great Seljuk Empire.
 In the absence of a powerful central authority, these brotherhoods would exercise a stabilizing religious, political, economic, and military presence in Anatolia.

 Structure and membership

-When Battuta travelled through Anatolia, he regularly stayed in Akhi lodges and marveled at the hospitality of his hosts.
+When Ibn Battuta travelled through Anatolia, he regularly stayed in Akhi lodges and marveled at the hospitality of his hosts.
 The leader of each brotherhood would furnish a hospice where, at the end of the workday, members would pool money together communally for the acquisition of food and drink.
 When travelers, like Battuta, were in town, they entertained them with elaborate banquets, religious debate, and song and dance.
 While the membership of these organizations would eventually skew heavily towards the merchant class, many still boasted a diverse membership.
 In fact, it is likely that in the predominantly agrarian population of Anatolia, most brotherhoods would not have been able to compose itself of members of solely a single trade.